lamaNase/remix-expenses-app/README.md

 # 💸 Remix Expense Tracker

-A modern expense management web application built with [Remix](https://remix.run/), Vite, and TailwindCSS.
+A modern expense management web application built with [Remix](https://remix.run/), Vite.
 Track and analyze your personal or team expenses with ease.
+The project is deployed on notifly.
+Mongodb along with prisma for backend functionalities.

 ## 🚀 Features